pelias/documentation/README.md

 ### Pelias project development
 - [Release notes](release-notes.md).
 See notable changes in Pelias over time
+- [Development roadmap](development_roadmap.md).
+Plans for future improvements to Pelias.
+Read this to see what's coming and how you can help

 ### Misc
 - [Glossary of common terms](glossary.md)